sandro/specjour/README.markdown

     require 'specjour/tasks/specjour'

-## Distribute the tests
+## Distribute the specs
-Run the rake task to distribute the tests among the managers you started.
+Run the rake task to distribute the specs among the managers you started.

     $ rake specjour